Accreditation is the process by which a certifying body's competency and legitimacy as a neutral third-party are independently evaluated.

 - Food safety auditing conducted on behalf of PrimusGFS, including Good Agricultural Practices (GAP), Good Manufacturing Practices (GMP), Food Safety Management Systems (FSMS) and Hazard Analysis Critical Control Points (HACCP) scopes.
 Initial accreditation: July 2016

-Sustainable Agriculture for SCS’ proprietary Sustainably Grown™ Standard.
+Sustainable Agriculture for SCS’ proprietary Sustainably Grown™ and Sustainably Grown Veriflora® Standards.
 Initial accreditation: December 2016.

 - Auditing against Alaska Responsible Fisheries Management (RFM) Chain-of-Custody Standard, Version 2.4, November 2015.
 Initial accreditation: August 2017

 SCS was recognized by ANSI as an eligible Program Operator that develops Type III environmental programs and program declarations, and accredited as a verifier of Environmental Product Declarations (EPDs) that meets ANSI accreditation program requirements, as well as the requirements of ISO17065, ISO 14025, ISO 21930, and ISO 14020.
 Initial accreditation: March 2015